trpc/trpc/www/docs/nextjs/introduction.md

   - `transformer`: a transformer applied to outgoing payloads.
 Read more about [Data Transformers](data-transformers)
   - `fetch`: customize the implementation of `fetch` used by tRPC internally
   - `AbortController`: customize the implementation of `AbortController` used by tRPC internally
+  - `abortOnUnmount`: determines if in-flight requests will be cancelled on component unmount.
+This defaults to `false`.

 ### `ssr`-boolean (default: `false`)